Jsparrow/jsparrow.github.io/docs/eclipse/getting-started.md

 ## Additional Options

 jSparrow allows the generation of a default profile.
-The preferences are integrated in eclipse and through “Window” -> ”Preferences” -> ”jSparrow” to reach.
+The preferences are integrated in Eclipse and through “Window” -> ”Preferences” -> ”jSparrow” to reach.

 ### Default profile